archimag - Logo

 _mj: mmm…rather difficult, with the entire crisis situation… people tend to shut down and get all blind, forgetting that people keep on needing the same things.

-Are there any special architectural conditions in ?
+Are there any special architectural conditions in Chile?

 _mj: structural ones are the most important I guess (Chile has a huge earthquake history).